WHITE “DER JAGER”€

 Key Takeaways:

-• It features a lightweight construction with a welded-steel tube fuselage and tail (fabric covered) and wooden wings.
+• It features a lightweight construction with a welded-steel tube fuselage and tail group (fabric covered), and wooden wings without flaps.

-• Its light design allows for a range of engine options, from a 115-hp Lycoming down to a Volkswagen 1,600cc engine.
+• The aircraft's light design allows it to be powered by a range of engines, from the prototype's 115-hp Lycoming down to a Volkswagen 1,600cc engine.

 See a mistake?
 Contact us.